ubarsc/pylidar/doc/source/index.rst

     lidarprocessor.doProcessing(writeImageFunc, dataFiles)

-See :doc:`processorexamples` for more information.
+See :doc:`processorexamples` for more information. :doc:`commandline` has more information on running the command line utilities.

 .. image:: pylidar.jpg